 Letting your personality shine makes you a better consultant too.
 A client once told me she prefers Oliver Wyman to a competitor because we could get together at a restaurant after work and connect as individuals — wacky, funny, brilliant, whatever — instead of as robotic smart people with answers.
 Ultimately, all problems are human problems, so crafting effective solutions requires that we connect to our own humanity.

-I did a Nonprofit Fellowship with Teach For India in 2008 - 2009.
+I did a Nonprofit Fellowship with Teach For India from 2008 to 2009.
 Being employee six at a startup nonprofit was a stark contrast to typical client engagements, and quickly forced me out of my comfort zone (and out of the W)!

 What led you to your current line of work?
 Did your background at Oliver Wyman help?